Identifying Preferences in the Clientele of a Coffeehouse

 Sales of cocktails in 2021

-The Market Basket Analysis was carried out with the MLxtend3 library, using the apriori algorithm4.
-This method identifies association rules that reveal which items are frequently purchased together, along with the likelihood of co-purchases.
-Insights like these can help identify keystone products or guide product placement.
-The most prominent association rules are as follows.
+The Market Basket Analysis was performed using the MLxtend library3, which implements the apriori algorithm4 in Python.
+This analysis processes all receipts and returns association rules that show which items are frequently bought together.
+It also provides an estimate of how likely products are to be purchased within the same transaction.
+Observations like these can help identify key products or inform product placement decisions.
+The most prominent association rules are shown below.

 Association Rule Support Confidence Lift